-Coming soon: Fire and Ice: The Art of Climate Change.
+The last exciting GroundWork event was: Fire and Ice: The Art of Climate Change.
 Saturday October 28.
 3-6pm.
-Chaired by Tom Burke CBE, Director of E3G the prominent environmental organisation.

 Saturday 28 October: Fire and Ice: The Art of Climate Change